-There was once a great actor who had been in the acting profession for a number of years, more years in fact than he cared to remember.
+There was a forgetful actor, once a great actor who had been in the acting profession for a number of years, more years in fact than he cared to remember.

 However, he had a problem in that over those years he had become a forgetful actor and could no longer remember his lines.